COVID-19 Resources for the Performing Arts

 - Arts and Culture Leaders of Color Emergency Fund is for US-based BIPOC artists and administrators.

 - Artists Fellowship: Emergency Aid provides emergency aid to professional fine artists and their families in times of sickness, natural disaster, bereavement or unexpected extreme hardship.
+(Meeting monthly from September to June, the Board of Trustees reviews all applications to determine if they have been properly submitted and if they are eligible.
+Applicants are encouraged to do this early in the month.
+The Board does not meet in July and August.)

 - Artist + Activist Relief Fund was created by The Soze Foundation, TaskForce, and Invisible Hand, and will support artists and activists whose work has been impacted by COVID-19.
 They will be making $250 grants to selected applicants on an on-going basis and currently have $42,000 total for the first round of grants.
+(This application is closed, waiting list available.)

 - The Dancers Fund provides short-term financial assistance to Chicago dance professionals in times of critical health need